f5devcentral/xcedgedemoguide/README.md

 ![alt text](assets/test-kiosk-0-1.png)

-Find the Private IP of your AppStack VM in Azure.
+Find the Private IP of your App Stack VM in Azure.
 Usually it's 10.125.10.5

 ![alt text](assets/test-kiosk-0-2.png)

-Update the DNS server on your Kiosk VM, use the AppStack IP address.
-In a real scenario, you can use the DNS server on AppStack during network outages when working in offline mode.
+Update the DNS server on your Kiosk VM, use the App Stack IP address.
+In a real scenario, you can use the DNS server on App Stack during network outages when working in offline mode.

 ![alt text](assets/test-kiosk-0-3.png)